ks2software/KS2-Bluemix-API-Demo/README.md

 Welcome to the KS2 Technologies Bluemix API demo / follow along.
 We are going to be demonstrating how to create an API and how to deploy that API to bluemix.

+> Note: If you have installed all the dependancies and would like to get started or you are looking for a specific step just select the branch dropdown and select the step you are looking for.

 ##Required Technologies
 * [Node.js](https://nodejs.org/en/download/)
 * [postman](https://www.getpostman.com/)